Clara Immerwahr: Death

 Shortly after Haber's return from Belgium, Immerwahr shot herself in the chest using Haber's military pistol.
 On 2 May 1915, she died in her son's arms.
 The morning after her death, Haber left for the first gas attack against the Russians on the Eastern Front.

-Her suicide remained largely in the dark.
+Her suicide remained largely unreported.
 Six days after her death, only the small local newspaper Grunewald-Zeitung reported that "the wife of Dr H. in Dahlem, who is currently on the front, has set an end to her life by shooting herself.
 The reasons for this act of the unhappy woman are unknown."
-There is no evidence of an autopsy.
 The poorly documented circumstances of her death have resulted in considerable discussion and controversy as to her reasons, including that she opposed Haber's work in chemical warfare and her suicide was a response to him personally overseeing the first successful use of chlorine gas during the Second Battle of Ypres, resulting in over 67,000 casualties.

 Immerwahr's ashes were moved from Dahlem to Basel and buried together with Haber's after his death in 1934.
-Subsequently, their son Hermann Haber emigrated to the United States, where he committed suicide in 1946.
+Subsequently, their son Hermann Haber emigrated to the United States, where he died of suicide in 1946.